PyICe-ADI/PyICe/docs/tutorials/tutorial_8_bench_config_management.rst

 The main features of a bench are a set of components, terminals, and connections.
 Each component has a set of terminals and each terminal can make a single connection to the terminal of another component.
 Of note, a terminal is always singular, even if it is a multipin connector.
 Think of a single plug and single socket serving as one connection between two terminals.

-There are two main files a test will have to import in order to use these services: bench_configuration_management, and lab_components.
+There are two main files to import in order to use these services: bench_configuration_management, and optionally lab_components.
 The bench_configuration_management file defines what a bench component is and allows for assigning connections.
 The lab_components is an ever growing list of available components anyone can use.
+One can also augment the list of lab components with their own created components.

 Bench_configuration_management has the following classes: